ietf-wg-privacypass/draft-ietf-privacypass-auth-scheme-extensions/draft-wood-privacypass-auth-scheme-extensions.md

 - Type: The two-byte extension type
 - Name: Name of the extension
+- Value: Syntax and semantics of the extension
 - Reference: Where this extension and its value are defined
 - Notes: Any notes associated with the entry